ardillo-php/.github/profile/README.md

 The project documentation is available at [ardillo.dev](https://ardillo.dev).

 If you're ready to get started, head over to the [Quick Start](https://ardillo.dev/docs/quick-start/) section of the documentation.
 Be sure to also check out the [examples](https://github.com/ardillo-php/examples) repository.

+### Motivation

+Ardillo was born out of the need to build adhoc desktop utilities for internal use.
+By combining the excellent libui-ng library with the flexibility of ReactPHP, one can rapdily develop applications for which a desktop interface is preferred over traditional web or CLI access.